 Though quick charging technologies have come to rescue, we think it’s time for OEMs to find a more sophisticated way to deal with the problem: a small size battery with more capacity.
 I’m not completely aware of the technical hindrances, but I assume it is not an easy task to accomplish, especially after learning reasons behind Galaxy Note 7’s debacle.
 However, did we predict 8GB RAM on a smartphone, no right?
 Therefore, it is not impossible either.

 As I said earlier, OEMs have already excelled in the camera department; however, even the best smartphone cameras hardly beat entry-level DSLRs.
 Though dual camera solution has enhanced the functionality, we may need more cameras to further increase the potential of a smartphone camera.
 I firmly believe triple camera system could be on the roadmap of at least one OEM.

 Artificial Intelligence, Virtual Reality, Augmented Reality and Machine Learning

 Developments in the above areas have already started.
-However, they are still in nascent stage, and real life application is being considered as an add-on feature rather than an essential one.
-Their smartphone applications should penetrate into our daily life and enhance our lifestyle.
+However, they are still in nascent stage, and real-life application is being considered as an add-on feature rather than an essential one.
+AI/ML powered smartphone applications should penetrate into our daily life and enhance our lifestyle.